arjunattam/arjun.is/posts/2023/starting-up.md

 tags: ["career"]
 recommended: true
 coverImage: "/img/2001-monolith-1.png"
-description: "I'm building a new startup in 2024"
+description: "A new startup, coming to you in 2024"
 ---

 ![Monolith from 2001: A Space Odyssey](/img/2001-monolith-1.png)